 A fragment of a precious, crystal clarity.

 I want to tell you that was the end, just as I wish that was the end.
-I wish I could say that I flew from then on, carried by the wings of divine bliss and victory.
+I wish I could say that I flew from then on, carried by the wings of divine victory.

 But that’s not what happened.

 During my triumphs I was alone.
 I would sometimes see other trainees seated and staring in shellshocked silence, but we rarely met eyes and didn’t speak.
 So I kept my own pace, stayed in touch with my senses, and walked to my own rhythm.

 Then I passed an instructor who called out, “Almost there.
 Just 20 minutes!”

 A previous instructor had said ten, though in my heightened state I had forgotten it had been a great deal longer than that.

 I was overcome with the impression that they were messing with us, intentionally providing misleading information to make an already trying experience more difficult, maybe as a test of our “mettle.”